The First Taste of the Hellboy Reboot Is Violent, Cheeky, and a Hell of a Lot of Fun

 Advertisement

-One of the things that excited Harbour the most about making Hellboy was the practical makeup, since he said he’s a big fan of practical effects, adding that there are several different monsters in the film that were created using makeup and practical effects (though he wouldn’t reveal anything about them).
+One of the things that excited Harbour the most about making Hellboy was the practical makeup since he said he’s a big fan of practical effects, adding that there are several different monsters in the film that were created using makeup and practical effects (though he wouldn’t reveal anything about them).
 He lamented how Hollywood tends to rely too much on CGI, and commented on how that led to expectations that his Hellboy was going to be digital–like a certain famous Marvel villain.

 “There were fanboys online who were like, ‘Oh, this is gonna be totally CGI, you know, like Thanos,’” Harbour said, jokingly adding.
 “I’m not going to start this scandal—the headlines are gonna be like ‘Harbour Hates Marvel,’ which I don’t.
 I think [Avengers: Infinity War] is a great movie.”